 - Efficient 5,200 BTU Infrared Heater – The 5,200 BTU heater can keep a home of 1,000 square feet warm with just a single fireplace.
 This is enough to warm most condos, small to medium houses, and apartments, without the need for an additional fireplace.

-Are you someone that is interested in an indoor fireplace and MagikFlame is sounding like the right choice for you?
+Are you someone that is interested in an indoor fireplace and MagikFlame sounds like the right choice for you?
 Here are some additional links about the MagikFlame company, our fireplaces, and how to order your MagikFlame fireplace today: